 As you start completing tasks, simply drag the cards to the appropriate list.
 You can keep track of all comments and tasks that mention you—or that you're watching—from the activity menu.

-Trello also offers one of the best free plans on the market, with unlimited users, tasks, and Power-Ups; 10 boards; and 250 command runs per month of Butler automation.
+Trello also offers one of the best free plans on the market, with unlimited users, tasks, and Power-Ups; 10 boards per workspace; and 250 command runs per month of Butler automation.

 Trello is the epitome of Kanban simplicity and has gained a positive reputation for that reason.
 But therein also lies its greatest weakness: if you have complex tasks with multiple dependencies, for example, Trello's features fall short.
 (Yes, there are workarounds, but they're not built in and can be complicated to configure.)